Barvaziyel/Sudoku/README.md

 ## How to Play

+## How to Play

+- **Choose Difficulty**: Begin at the homepage by selecting your preferred difficulty level using the slider.
+- **Navigate to the Game**: Click the "Go!" button to start playing with your chosen difficulty.
-Simply fill in the grid with numbers following standard Sudoku rules.
-Use the buttons below the grid to:
+- **Fill the Grid**: Simply enter numbers into the grid following standard Sudoku rules.
+- **Utilize Tools**: Use the buttons below the grid to validate your solution, get hints, or start a new puzzle.
 - **Check My Solution**: Validates your current answers.
 - **Show Solution**: Reveals the correct answers (no peeking!).
 - **New Puzzle**: Loads a fresh Sudoku puzzle to tackle.